simon-lammes/lammes-assistant/README.md

 Yes, but classical To Do apps do not remind you to refine your reminder.
 It might get lost amonst many other reminders.
 Instead, Lammes Assistant puts those simple, unrefined reminders in a category called *pending*.
 All notes that require action by you are gathered there.
 Thus, you have a focused view on exactly those notes that are important to you right now.
 Let's say you refine a note and provide the information that you cannot start with this task right now but next week.
 This note will be put into the *deferred* category which gathers all tasks that will matter to you soon but not right now.

+> Lammes Assistant offers more functionality than just notes.
+Why is various functionality integrated into this app instead of splitted across separate apps?

+Another important concept of Lammes Assistant is integrating functionality that can nicely be integrated.
+For example, when I create notes at university, I later want to convert those notes into exercises.
+When I don't have to switch apps, this process works seemlessly.
+This is why I am currently developing functionality for creating and doing exercises.

 ## User guide

 This guide is aimed at everyone who just wants to use this app.
 The simplest way is to just visit this link [link](https://lammes-assistant-5m7y3.ondigitalocean.app/).
 That link routes you to the application that I am hosting on [DigitalOcean App Plattform](https://www.digitalocean.com/products/app-platform/).